wp-plugins/events-manager-wpml/readme.txt

 Events Manager WPML works like any standard Wordpress plugin.
 [See the Codex for installation instructions](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

 == Changelog ==
+= 1.0.1 =
+* fixed PHP error causing parse errors and blank screens in some setups

 = 1.0 =
 * this is a complete rewrite, from the ground up, vastly improving overall stability and fixing many bugs that arose over time due to WPML/EM updates
 * changed architecture so it hooks into EM's multilingual actions and filters made available in EM_ML and EM_ML.. objects